Yandex Cloud

 1. Open the current Terraform configuration file describing your infrastructure.

-2. In the Managed Service for PostgreSQL cluster description, change the resource_preset_id attribute value under config.resources:
+2. In the Managed Service for PostgreSQL cluster description, update the resource_preset_id attribute value under config.resources:

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {